-Our campaign to make renting fair and ensure renters in NSW are protected against unfair evictions is actively supported by a strong coalition of over 80 community organisations, unions and faith-based organisations.
+Our campaign to make renting fair and ensure renters in NSW are protected against unfair evictions is actively supported by a strong coalition of 90 community organisations, unions and faith-based organisations.

-Will your organisation join over 80 organisations showing support to Make Renting Fair?
+Will your organisation join 90 organisations showing support to Make Renting Fair?

 Email us at [email protected] to add your organisation’s name to publicly support the campaign to improve security for renters in NSW.
 If your organisation would like to add their voice to campaign calling to Make Renting Fair we will ask you to:

 Add your organisation’s support by formally endorsing the Campaign Sign On Statement (see below)

 Provide your organisations’ logo to be uploaded to the campaign website

 Provide the web address to which we should link your logo on our website

 Your logo will not be used in any other medium than our website unless prior written permission is obtained.
 To show your organisation’s support for the campaign you may want to place our logo on your website and link to the main web page: www.rentingfair.org.au